 - Additionally, while Americans had promised to convert to Catholicism and sign an oath of allegiance to Mexico, most had refused to do either.

-- Then, in 1830, when Mexico prohibited further American immigration into Mexican territory, Americans ignored the immigration law and continued to cross the border in defiance of the law.
+- In 1830, Mexico prohibited further American immigration into Mexican territory.
+Americans, however, ignored the immigration law and continued to cross the border.

 Fifth Cause - Anglo American settlers' began to seek more autonomy for Texas.